-For more information, refer to the Graduate Student Handbook.
-Click here to find answers to frequently asked questions about the program (coming soon).
+For more information, refer to the Graduate Student Handbook or Frequently Asked Questions page to learn more about SJMC graduate programs.
 In addition, listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the Doctor of Philosophy in mass communication, visit the UI General Catalog.
 Don’t find an answer to your question?
-Email it to us at firstname.lastname@example.org.
+Email it to us at email@example.com.

 |Humanistic Approaches to Media Communication||3|